Trema orientale: Uses

 The wood is relatively soft, and burns easily and quickly when dry.
 The wood is suitable for paper and pulp production, producing paper with good tensile strength and folding endurance.
 The bark can be used for making string or rope, and used as waterproofing fishing-lines.
 In India and Tanzania, the wood is used to make charcoal and is a good fire starter.

 Medicinal use

 The tree has various uses as an herbal medicine in a wide range of cultures.
 The leaves and the bark are used to treat coughs, sore throats, asthma, bronchitis, gonorrhea, yellow fever, toothache, and as an antidote to general poisoning.
 A bark infusion is reportedly drunk to control dysentery and a leaf decoction is used to deworm dogs.
 In recent pharmacological studies, an aqueous extract from the bark has been shown to reduce blood sugar levels in an experimental animal model of diabetes mellitus, and may be useful for treating this disease.
 Extracts from leaves of related species (Trema guineense and Trema micrantha) showed anti-inflammatory, anti-arthritic and analgesic activity in rodents, suggesting that T. orientale could produce similar results.

+Phytochemicals

+Trema orientalis has been reported to contain cannabinoids such as tetrahydrocannabinol (30 mg/kg-90 mg/kg avg), cannabinol (130 mg/kg-357 mg/kg avg) and cannabidiol (2 mg/kg-5 mg/kg avg).
+Identification was performed by comparing the retention time of HPLC and GC analysis.
+However these results have not yet been independently replicated, and have been disputed.